mangled/MangledMud/readme.md

 MangledMud is a ruby port of [TinyMUD](https://en.wikipedia.org/wiki/TinyMUD).

-The port has been a painstaking exercise in testing!
+The port has been a labour of love and a painstaking exercise in testing!
 All of the original "C" code was wrapped in ruby extensions, unit tests added, line coverage checked then ruby replacements implemented which matched the original's behaviour.
 The full history of this port is held in the git repository, should you wish to delve.